favonia/cloudflare-ddns/README.markdown

 >
 > 1. [Cloudflare does not allow single IPv6 addresses in a WAF list](https://developers.cloudflare.com/waf/tools/lists/custom-lists/#lists-with-ip-addresses-ip-lists), and thus the updater will use the smallest IP range allowed by Cloudflare that contains the detected IPv6 address.
 > 2. The updater removes addresses from disabled IP families only from items managed by this updater (_e.g.,_ if you set `IP6_PROVIDER=none`, existing IPv6 addresses or ranges in managed items are deleted).
 The managed set is selected by `MANAGED_WAF_LIST_ITEMS_COMMENT_REGEX`.
-> 3. Cloudflare does not provide an API to edit a single WAF list item in place.
-When the desired IP/range set changes, reconciliation adds missing items and removes stale items.
-For newly created items, the updater inherits stale managed comments when they agree; otherwise it uses `WAF_LIST_ITEM_COMMENT`.
+> 3. Managed WAF list item comments are not corrected in place. 🤖 When reconciliation needs to add managed items, the updater inherits a unanimous stale managed comment when there is one; otherwise it uses `WAF_LIST_ITEM_COMMENT`.

 </details>